-Program: Criminal Justice Information

-Service/Budget Entity: Prevention and Crime Information Services

-Measure: Number of criminal history record checks processed for employment, licensure, volunteers and the public

-- Change in data sources or measurement methodologies. - Requesting new measure.

-Data Sources and Methodology: Civil Workflow Control System (CWCS) database, SHIELD system database, CCH on the Internet (CCHInet) system database
+LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Criminal Justice Information Service/Budget Entity: Prevention and Crime Information Services Measure: Number of criminal history record checks processed for employment, licensure, volunteers and the public Action (check one): Requesting revision to approved performance measure.
+Change in data sources or measurement methodologies.
+Requesting new measure. □ Backup for performance measure.
+Data Sources and Methodology: Civil Workflow Control System (CWCS) database, SHIELD system database, CCH on the Internet (CCHInet) system database.

 Statistics for fingerprint requests received with public record correspondence and automated requests are obtained on weekly and/or monthly basis, by Criminal History Services section (CHS) staff, by accessing actual records processed and thereafter performing calculations for weekly and monthly totals.
 CWCS transactional information is produced by Crystal Reports software which extracts information from the CWCS database.
 These reports are run by CHS staff for defined time periods and inserted into the spreadsheet report.
 SHIELD transactions are categorized by criminal history record check request type.
 Calculations are generated by CHS staff through the application's report center based upon defined timeframes, with weekly and monthly totals for each category, and are inserted into the spreadsheet report.
 CCHInet transactions are calculated by CHS staff through the application's report center, based upon paid transactions during the defined time periods, with weekly and monthly totals, and are inserted into the spreadsheet report.

-All reports are compiled by section staff, verified by the CHS Planning and Policy Administrator, and submitted to the Government Analyst II in Business Services.
-The Bureau Chief of Business Services verifies the number before it is officially submitted.
 Monthly data is totaled to calculate the FYTD, FQTD and YTD figures.